-Greek private sector deposits decreased by 0.6 percent month on month (mom) in October, with balances reaching 160.38 billion euros, according to the Bank of Greece (BoG).
-Net flow remained negative for the fifth consecutive month, with outflows slightly slipping at 630 million in October from 719 million in September.
+Greek private sector deposits increased 0.2 percent month on month (MoM) in April, with balances reaching 161.3 billion euros, according to the Bank of Greece (BoG).